developerforce/LEXComponentsBundle/README.md

 # Lightning Components Bundle
-This repository contains example components to help you build lightning components actions.
-This actions are used to replace javascript buttons used in Salesforce Classic.
-Among these components we cover the following use cases that are common in javascript buttons:
+This repository contains sample components to help you build Lightning component actions, which can be used to replace JavaScript buttons used in Salesforce Classic.
+These components cover the following use cases that are common in JavaScript buttons:
 1. Dialogues
 2. Conditional URL
 3. Mass Updates

 ## Getting Started
-### For Salesforce DX use these instructions
+### Using Salesforce DX:
 * #### Mac or Linux
 ```
 git clone https://github.com/developerforce/LEXComponentsBundle